 It's why the nicotine addict reaches for nicotine instead of a jack when their tire goes flat.
 They are forced to service their addiction first.
 It's why the addicted student often finds themselves thinking about using nicotine instead of the correct answer during stressful tests.

 The purpose of this article has been to give you a brief glimpse of what it means to become nicotine's slave.
 The good news is that so long as all nicotine remains on the outside it is impossible to get hooked.
-The bad news is that many products claiming to be nicotine-free actually contain nicotine, most recently five brands of e-cigarette canisters that were labeled nicotine-free.
+The bad news is that multiple studies have found that many products claiming to be nicotine-free actually contain nicotine.

 Visit WhyQuit.com to learn more about nicotine addiction, to watch nicotine addicts as they navigate early withdrawal, or to read tragic stories of addicts who died young, such as Sean, Noni, Bryan, Deb and Quintin.

 Share this article with loved ones